Ancient Order of United Workmen: Auxiliaries and side degrees

 A female auxiliary, the Degree of Honor, was created at the 1873 convention in Cincinnati.
 This group created its own Superior Lodge in 1896 and became independent of the AOUW in 1910.

-There was also a "fun" or side degree called the Order of Mogullians.
+There was also a side degree called the Order of Mogullians.

 On June 23, 1893 J. Varnum Mott, M.D. founded the Workmen's Benefit Association in Boston.
 It was limited to members of the AOUW and supplied "additional insurance", including a $1,000 death benefit.
 There were 5,500 members in the late 1890s.

-Buildings

-Notable buildings of the Ancient Order of United Workmen include: